asan-pf/tma-ofm-react-template/README.md

-# OpenFreeMap Mini App
+# OpenFreeMap - telegram - template

-A Telegram Mini App for discovering and sharing local places.
-Built with React, TypeScript, and integrated with OpenStreetMap.
+A Telegram Mini App integration with OpenFreeMap. for discovering and sharing local places.
+Share your favorite locations with your friends, discover new places ! 🗺️✈️ 🍜

 ## Features